A delicious shakshuka with feta recipe made in a Moroccan clay pot. Shakshuka is perfect for breakfast/brunch and is usually served with crusty bread.

 Taste and adjust seasoning if necessary.

-Add spinach and stir.
-Then, create four wells and crack the eggs open into each well.
+Then, add spinach and stir.
+Create four wells and crack the eggs open into each well.
 Cover the shakshuka and leave to cook for 5-7 minutes.

 Alternative ways to make shakshuka

-A cast iron pan can be used instead of a clay pot and for a low carb option skip the bread!
+A cast iron pan or pan can be used instead of a clay pot and for a low carb option skip the bread!

 How to Make Shakshuka